rordenlab/i2nii/README.md

 This software is provided as is.
 There are clear limitations.

  - Many of the file formats are poorly documented.
-In partifular with respect to spatial scale and orientation.
+In particular with respect to spatial scale and orientation.
 Some of these problems are inherent to the format (e.g. [Blender Voxel data](http://pythology.blogspot.com/2014/08/you-can-do-cool-stuff-with-manual.html) contains no spatial information at all).
 In other cases, this software could be improved to better handle these formats.
 It is open source, so feel free to contribute.
 However, due to these limitations, one should take care using this software.
  - The NIfTI format is explicitly designed to store spatial images.
 Some supported formats handle a much wider range of data.
 For example, Interfile can encode both raw PET data as well as reconstructed PET spatial images.
 The NIfTI format is not well suited for the former, though it can cope with the latter.

 ## Compiling